Don’t leave out the math activities for World Book Day! Use these book-themed math lessons to work right across the curriculum.

 Book-themed math activity: Venn diagrams

 A Venn diagram is a visual way to show how two or more groups of things relate to each other.
-They let us clearly see how two or more sets compare and contrast with one another.

 There are many questions you can ask your children to compare their likes and dislikes about books.